Located in: Armenia

-Overall, these strategies give excellent results, and aspiring doctors enjoy taking part in the scientific effort.
+Overall, these strategies give excellent results, and aspiring doctors enjoy participating in the scientific effort.

-To apply for this university, an applicant must pass the entrance exam which consists of the subjects - Biology, Chemistry, and Physics.
+To apply for this university, an applicant must pass the entrance exam, which consists of the subjects - Biology, Chemistry, and Physics.
 Also, you should have good grades in those subjects in your high school leaving certificate.
-To study medicine in English, it is a must to be fluent in the language.
+Studying medicine in English is a must to be fluent in the language.

 The University of Traditional Medicine in Armenia offers hostel facilities for its international students.
 The buildings are located near the main campus of the university and offer well-equipped rooms.
 Rooms’ furniture includes beds, sheets, cupboards, desks, chairs, and heating.
 Students can also use WiFi connections all around the dormitory.